 If they’re calling for inclement weather, such as hail, try to find shelter for your vehicle.
 The best place for it to be is in a covered garage, whether it be a personal or public parking garage.
 If you don’t have access to one, you can purchase special blankets designed to protect your vehicle from weather damage.
 If you’re stuck, thick blankets such as comforters or packing blankets can be placed on the vehicle and secured with rope or tape for DIY protection.

 By following these tips, your chances of cracking or chipping your windshield will be significantly reduced.
-Unfortunately, even the most careful drivers will still experience the occasional windshield damage so when it happens to you, give Go!
-Glass a call.
-Our team will fix your windshield and have you back on the road in no time!
+Unfortunately, even the most careful drivers will still experience the occasional windshield damage.
+So, when it happens to you, give Go!
+Glass a call and have our team fix your windshield.
+We’ll have you back on the road in no time!